Stackelberg-Pareto Synthesis with Quantitative Reachability Objectives: Bounding Pareto-Optimal Payoffs

 We repeat the process described above as long as there remain costs $c \in C_{\sigma_0}$ that are too large.
 The process terminates as we are always building strictly better strategies.
 If the resulting strategy is not without cycles, we can eliminate them, one by one, to get a better strategy by applying Lemma~\ref{lem:cycle}.
-This second process also terminates by the strict reduction of the length of the witnesses of the intermediate solutions. \end{proof}
+This second process also terminates by the strict reduction of the length of the witness set (by Lemma~\ref{lem:cycle}). \end{proof}